tadaspetra/astro-video-call/BLOG.md

 # Build a Video Call with Astro

-Astro is a framework that renders static HTML to your website with no JavaScript unless you explicitly ask for it and it is gaining popularity fast.
-I wonder if you can add video calls to your Astro website?
+Astro is a framework that renders static HTML to your website with no JavaScript unless you explicitly ask for it-and it is gaining popularity fast.
+But can you add video calls to your Astro website?

 The answer is yes!
-This article will teach you exactly how you can do it.
+This article will teach you exactly how to do it.

 ## What We Will Use
-Of course, we need Astro, since it is the title of this article.
+Of course, we need the Astro framework, since it is the title of this article.

-The second part of the title is about video calls.
-For that, we will use Agora.
+We will use Agora for the video call portion of the app.
 Specifically, we will use the `agora-rtc-react` package.
 This package is a React SDK for interfacing with [Agora](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=react-js).

 Currently, there is no native Astro package.
-But Astro was built specifically to be used with almost any popular web framework.
-So the `agora-rtc-react` will work just fine.
+But Astro was built to be used with almost any popular web framework.
+So the `agora-rtc-react` package will work just fine.

-We will also use Tailwind CSS to do some minor styling of the application.
+We will use Tailwind CSS for minor styling of the application.

 ## Create an Agora Account
-[Sign up](https://sso2.agora.io/en/v6/signup) for an Agora account and log in to the dashboard.
+[Sign up](https://sso2.agora.io/en/v6/signup) for an Agora account, and log in to the dashboard.

-Navigate to the Project List tab under the Project Management tab, and create a project by clicking the blue Create button.
+Navigate to the Project List tab under the Project Management tab.
+Create a project by clicking the blue Create button.

 Retrieve the App ID, which we’ll use to authorize the app requests as we develop the application.

 ## Initialize the Astro Project
-1. Create your Astro project using `npm create astro@latest`.
+1. Create your Astro project by using `npm create astro@latest`.
-2. Add Tailwind CSS using `npm astro add tailwind`.
+2. Add Tailwind CSS by using `npm astro add tailwind`.
-3. Add React using `npm astro add react`.
+3. Add React by using `npm astro add react`.
-4. Add the Agora UI Kit using `npm install agora-rtc-react`.
+4. Add the Agora UI Kit by using `npm install agora-rtc-react`.
 5. Add `PUBLIC_AGORA_APP_ID = '<---Your App Id--->'` to your `.env` file.

 ## Structure of the Project